fs3cs0ciety/linux-rootkit/README.md

 ## Extra

 > [!Important]
 > Not responsible for anything done with this.
-If you're dumb enough to think this is FUD malware, just go away. 😑
+This does not do anything really malicious honestly and If you're dumb enough to think this is FUD malware, just go away. 😑

 ### Resources: